mailgun/documentation/source/api-campaigns.rst

 Stats
 -----

-Campaign Stats API allows you to retreive a campaign performance reports similar to what you can see in the control panel.
+Campaign Stats API allows you to retrieve a campaign performance reports similar to what you can see in the control panel.

 .. code-block:: url